 - a sense of tightness in the chest

-- a pressure or squeezing sensation
+- a feeling of pressure or a squeezing sensation

-- feeling nauseated or faint
+- feeling faint

-In addition, many other bodily mechanisms may be involved, depending on a person’s unique physical state.
+Many other bodily mechanisms may be involved, depending on a person’s unique physical state.

-- exposure to cold
+- having exposure to cold

 - magnesium deficiency

-- Echocardiogram: This technique uses ultrasound technology to examine heart valves and blood flow
+- Echocardiogram: This technique uses ultrasound technology to examine heart valves and blood flow.

 - nitrates to ease chest pain